olgastukova/dreamify/README.md

 #### Progress Tracking

 - Users can track their progress on dream fulfillment plans.
-- Milestones and achievements are recorded to motivate users.
+- Milestones and achievements are recorded to motivate users in a list "Done".

 ### Tech Stack and APIs

 - React.js, Sass, Express, JS
+- MySQL
-- MySQL, GPT 3.5 turbo
+- GPT 3.5 turbo

 ## Client-Side Implementation